JONATHAN HOBIN: CREATIVE DIRECTOR and Instructor

 MICHAEL TARDIOLI: DIRECTOR OF EDUCATION AND MENTORSHIP

-Michael began his career in photography as an analogue printmaker, most notably collaborating to produce prints for artists Yousuf and Malak Karsh.
+Tardioli began his career in photography as an analogue printmaker, most notably collaborating to produce prints for artists Yousuf and Malak Karsh.
 Shortly thereafter he became a founding partner in the highly successful portrait studio, Yanishevsky Tardioli.
-Michael developed new techniques in silver archival print-making, leading to commissions from the Honourable Mitchell Sharp, Margaret Trudeau, and Roberta Bondar.
+Tardioli developed new techniques in silver archival print-making, leading to commissions from the Honourable Mitchell Sharp, Margaret Trudeau, and Roberta Bondar.

-As a teacher, Michael has mentored a generation of students, many of whom have developed into acclaimed artists and successful commercial photographers.
+As a teacher, Tardioli has mentored a generation of students, many of whom have developed into acclaimed artists and successful commercial photographers.